Liquid Mercury (MERC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Liquid Mercury Historical Price

-According to the latest data gathered on Liquid Mercury live price page, the current price of Liquid Mercury is 0.00271206USD.
-The circulating supply of Liquid Mercury(MERC) is 2.11B MERC , giving it a market capitalization of $5.72M.
+According to the latest data gathered on Liquid Mercury live price page, the current price of Liquid Mercury is 0.00260082USD.
+The circulating supply of Liquid Mercury(MERC) is 2.10B MERC , giving it a market capitalization of $5.47M.

 The Liquid Mercury Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MERC based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.